 Using weighted exercises can increase the risk of injury.

-Lifters experiencing discomfort in the upper thigh and groin area, should limit their lower body activity until they address the underlying causes.
-They should also be mindful of symptoms related to sports injuries
+Lifters experiencing discomfort in the upper thigh and groin area should limit their lower body activity until they address the cause of pain in the upper thigh and groin area.
+They should also be mindful of symptoms related to sports injuries.

 3. Back Squats